 Our Amended and Restated By-Laws provide for a Board of Directors that is divided into three classes.
-The term of the Class I Directors expires at the 2018 Annual Meeting, the term of the Class II Directors expires at the 2019 Annual Meeting and the term of the Class III Directors expires at the 2020 Annual Meeting.
-Our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, has nominated Gerald G. Colella and Elizabeth A. Mora to serve as Class I Directors for a term to expire at the 2021 Annual Meeting.
-Mr. Colella and Ms. Mora currently serve as directors.
-Each nominee has consented to being named herein and, if elected, to serve as a director until his or her successor is duly elected and qualified.
+The term of the Class I Directors expires at the 2021 Annual Meeting, the term of the Class II Directors expires at the 2019 Annual Meeting and the term of the Class III Directors expires at the 2020 Annual Meeting.
+Our Board of Directors, upon the recommendation of our Nominating and Corporate Governance Committee, has nominated Jacqueline F. Moloney and Michelle M. Warner to serve as Class II Directors for a term to expire at the 2022 Annual Meeting.
+Ms. Moloney currently serves as a director.
+Each nominee has consented to being named herein and, if elected, to serve as a director until her successor is duly elected and qualified.

 Shares represented by all proxies received by the Board of Directors and not so marked as to withhold authority to vote for an individual director will be voted (unless one or more nominees are unable or unwilling to serve) for the election of the nominees named below.
-The Board of Directors expects that each of the nominees named below will be available for election, but if any of them is not a candidate at the time the election occurs, it is intended that such proxies will be voted for the election of a substitute nominee to be designated by the Board of Directors.
+The Board of Directors expects that each of the nominees named below will be available for election, but if either of them is not a candidate at the time the election occurs, it is intended that such proxies will be voted for the election of a substitute nominee to be designated by the Board of Directors.

-THE BOARD OF DIRECTORS BELIEVES THAT APPROVAL OF THE ELECTION OF GERALD G. COLELLA AND ELIZABETH A. MORA TO SERVE AS CLASS I DIRECTORS IS IN THE BEST INTERESTS OF MKS AND OUR SHAREHOLDERS AND THEREFORE RECOMMENDS A VOTE "FOR" BOTH NOMINEES.
+THE BOARD OF DIRECTORS BELIEVES THAT APPROVAL OF THE ELECTION OF JACQUELINE F. MOLONEY AND MICHELLE M. WARNER TO SERVE AS CLASS II DIRECTORS IS IN THE BEST INTERESTS OF MKS AND OUR SHAREHOLDERS AND THEREFORE RECOMMENDS A VOTE "FOR" BOTH NOMINEES.